guochenmeinian/Llama-Langchain-RAG/README.md

 ---

-## 🦙💬 Overview
+## Overview

-The Llama Langchain RAG project is an innovative application designed specifically for fans of the beloved sitcom [**Friends**](https://en.wikipedia.org/wiki/Friends) for fun.
-Utilizing the power of Retrieval-Augmented Generation (RAG) coupled with a Language Model (LLM), this project employs [LLaMA 2](https://llama.meta.com/llama2/), finetuned with [Replicate](https://replicate.com/docs/guides/fine-tune-a-language-model) to provide detailed, contextually accurate answers to complex queries related to content, plot, and characters.
-The app is deployed using [Streamlit](https://streamlit.io/), it includes session chat history and provides an option to select multiple LLaMA2 API endpoints on Replicate.
+The Llama Langchain RAG project is an application designed specifically for fans of the beloved sitcom [**Friends**](https://en.wikipedia.org/wiki/Friends) for fun.
+Using the power of Retrieval-Augmented Generation (RAG) combined with a Language Model (LLM), this project employs [LLaMA 2](https://llama.meta.com/llama2/), fine-tuned with [Replicate](https://replicate.com/docs/guides/fine-tune-a-language-model) to provide detailed, contextually accurate answers to complex queries related to content, plot, and characters.
+The app is deployed using [Streamlit](https://streamlit.io/), includes session chat history, and provides an option to select multiple LLaMA2 API endpoints on Replicate.

 **Note:** This is the production version of the application and is optimized for deployment.
 Running it locally may require modifications to suit the development environment.

 ---

 ## Getting Started

+**Note on Model Initialization**: The first prediction request from fine-tuned models like "Finetuned LLaMA2" and "Finetuned LLaMA2 with RAG" will take longer after a period of inactivity due to a "cold boot," where the model needs to be fetched and loaded.
+Subsequent requests will respond much quicker.
+More details on cold boots can be found [here](https://replicate.com/docs/how-does-replicate-work#cold-boots).

 ### Prerequisites